Goodka7/Threat-Hunting/THWriteup.md

 | where DeviceName == "nathan-iel-vm"
 | where ProcessCommandLine contains "powershell"
 ```
-**Third time using this same query, but it has a lot of good info if you just follow the timeline.**
+-Third time using this same query, but it has a lot of good info if you just follow the timeline.

 ### 🚩 Flag 6 – Defender Policy Modification